COeXISTENCE-PROJECT/RouteRL/tutorials/2_MediumNetwork_AVsBehaviors_TorchRL_CollaborativeAlgorithms/README.md

 # Medium-Sized Network: AV Behaviors & Collaborative MARL with TorchRL

+> In this tutorial we use a medium sized-network for agents navigation.
+The chosen origin and destination points are specified in this [file](https://github.com/COeXISTENCE-PROJECT/RouteRL/blob/main/routerl/networks/default_ods.json), and  can be adjusted by users.
+In parallel, we define AV behaviors based on the agents' reward formulation and implement their learning process using the [TorchRL](https://github.com/pytorch/rl) library.

 ---

 ## Network Overview

 > In these notebooks, we utilize the **Cologne network** within our simulator, [SUMO](https://eclipse.dev/sumo/).
-> As an initial baseline, we employ **malicious AV behavior**, where all AVs share the same reward,
-> making it an ideal setup for algorithms designed to solve collaborative tasks.
+As an initial baseline, we employ **malicious AV behavior**, where all AVs share the same reward, making it an ideal setup for algorithms designed to solve collaborative tasks.

 ### Included Tutorials: